-- Identify and mark the primary key for each entity and avoid as far as possible artificial keys (e.g. ID). - Define the cardinalities, using the n:m notation. - Make explicitly use of weak entities. - Find adequate attributes.
+- Identify and mark the primary key for each entity and avoid as far as possible artificial keys (e.g. ID). - Define the cardinalities, using the n:m notation. - Make explicitly use of weak entities.

 Use the following entities for your model: